-The country where the historical Paris Agreement was reached is one of the most pro-Europe and pro-climate in a complex and tense global geopolitical context.
+The country where the historic Paris Agreement was reached is one of the most pro-Europe and pro-climate in a complex and tense global geopolitical context.
 The ECF’s France programme aims to advance domestic policies that drive emissions cuts in the real economy and to strengthen France’s diplomatic influence at the European and global levels in the run-up to the next major UN Summit in 2020.

 The main mission of the ECF’s France programme is to accelerate a just transition toward a zero-emission society by: